Vinyl Group: Operations

 Vinyl Group focuses on leveraging technology to connect creators, fans, and brands within the music ecosystem.

 Vinyl Media

 Vinyl Media was launched in February 2025 and is the publisher of consumer and trade publications including Rolling Stone Australia, Variety Australia, Mediaweek, Refinery29 Australia, The Music Network, Tone Deaf and Concrete Playground.
+After acquiring Val Morgan Digital in 2026, the company gained the Australian and New Zealand licenses for brands such as BuzzFeed, Fandom, LADbible Group and Vox Media.

 Vampr

 Vampr is a social-professional network and talent marketplace, helping creatives in over 180 countries find collaborators and monetize their work.
 The platform has introduced features like Credits and Verification, integrating Jaxsta Creator features into Vampr Pro subscriptions.

 Jaxsta

 Jaxsta is a database of official music credits, offering subscription, API, and freemium access.
 It supports rights holders with recording matching, achieving a 97% match rate.
 The database contains over 330 million official, deep-linked music credits across 105 million pages.

 Vinyl.com

 Vinyl.com is an online record store which launched in 2023.
 It allows music fans to buy records and explore liner notes, offering over 50,000 records across all genres.
 The platform is powered by Jaxsta Official Music Credits.